 \subsection{Comparison With $\ell$-adic Higher Chow Groups}

-In \cite{Larson}, Larson introduced the notion of $\ell$-adic higher Chow groups.
+In \cite{ELarson}, Larson introduced the notion of $\ell$-adic higher Chow groups.
 If the groups $\CH_i(X,1,\Z/\ell^m\Z):=H_1(z_i(X_{\overline k},*)\otimes \Z/\ell^,\Z)$ are finitely generated, then their definition is equivalent to

-These groups share many of the same properties as indecomposible higher Chow groups \cite[Section 3]{Bish1}.
-For example, $\CH(\Spec(k),1,\Z_\ell)=0$, meaning that these groups are able to ``get rid of'' the $k^\times$ in $\CH^1(\Spec(k),1)$, just as indecomposible higher Chow groups can.
+These groups share many of the same properties as indecomposable higher Chow groups \cite[Section 3]{Bish1}.
+For example, $\CH(\Spec(k),1,\Z_\ell)=0$, meaning that these groups are able to ``get rid of'' the $k^\times$ in $\CH^1(\Spec(k),1)$, just as indecomposable higher Chow groups can.

-We have the following result relating $\ell$-adic higher Chow groups to indecomposible higher Chow groups.
+We have the following result relating $\ell$-adic higher Chow groups to indecomposable higher Chow groups.
 This result explains why there must be similarities between these groups. \begin{prop} Let $X$ be a stack with the $\CH_i(X),\overline\CH_i(X,1)$ finitely generated as abelian groups for all $i$.
 Then

 \end{prop} \begin{rmk} Though the assumptions on $X$ are strong, they hold in all cases where $\ell$-adic higher Chow groups have been used to compute Chow groups. \end{rmk} \begin{proof} It suffices to assume $k$ is algebraically closed, so $k=\bar k$ and $X=X_{\overline k}$.
 We have an exact sequence